soixantecircuits/etna/README.md

 A recipe is an operation on the input media.
 Like the watermark above, or a crop, or anything you could do on a video or image.

 All recipes are in the `recipes` folder.
+A recipe is a named function you can export from within the recipes folder.
 To use a recipe, mention in in the media sent on spacebro, or in the settings.

 ## Thumbnail